Transfer to the hotel in Lima

 We will explore this ancient Inca sanctuary with its immense monolithic walls built from stones that weigh up to 130 tons each, all joined perfectly together.
 Saqsaywaman witnessed great events and bloodshed during the siege of Cusco at the time of the conquest.
 We will then visit the amphitheatre at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.

-Sacred Valley of the Incas, (full day) Pisaq market
+Sacred Valley of the Inca's and Pisaq market (full day)

 The colourful markets of the valley are open during the mornings, when you will be able to buy Peruvian crafts, jewellery and textiles, and see the traditional produce market where local people trade.
 Pisaq market is open on Tuesdays, Thursdays and Sundays, and Chinchero market is open on Sundays.